jrwiegand/jrwiegand/README.md

-# 7MiinWorkout
+# 7MinWorkout
-Small app to re-learn these Android things
+Playing with apps, 7-Minute workout is a good place to start.